quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
-There probably isn’t enough room to share my thoughts regarding Mr. Gary Moore and Cross Country Equity.
-I was connected to him through my Realtor with a simple introduction “Call him, He will help you get pre-qualified.”
-From the first time I met him until “closing” on our new home Mr. Moore went from “Lender” to “Family.”
+There probably isn't enough room to share my thoughts regarding Mr. Gary Moore and Cross Country Equity.
+I was connected to him through my Realtor with a simple introduction "Call him, He will help you get pre-qualified."
+From the first time I met him until "closing" on our new home Mr. Moore went from "Lender" to "Family."
 Professional, Courteous, Knowledgeable, Committed, and most of all Caring, are just a few words I can use to honestly describe Mr. Moore which I believe are also reflective of the Company and his work ethic.
-Our home buying experience was nothing short of a MIRACLE and the hard work, long hours, “crossing t’s and dotting i’s was certainly a very large part of it.
+Our home buying experience was nothing short of a MIRACLE and the hard work, long hours, "crossing t's and dotting i's was certainly a very large part of it.
 We are eternally grateful that we met and were connected to Mr. Moore and Cross Country Equity for the purchase of our new home and recommend them to anyone who is looking for a quality home buying experience!
 Positive
 Responsiveness, Quality, Professionalism